-Long-term plans seeks to add native fruit- and seed-bearing trees, shrubs and grasses to attract additional species to the 84-acre Pipke Park area which has two large ponds.
+Long-term plans seek to add native fruit- and seed-bearing trees, shrubs and grasses to attract additional species to the 84-acre Pipke Park area which has two large ponds.
 The land was turned over to the Town of Presque Isle by the Wisconsin Department of Natural Resources in 2007.
 In 2013, the Beautification Committee in Presque Isle planted 94 new native trees and have plans of adding seed and fruit bearing grasses, shrubs, trees and other perennials to attract migratory birds, bees, and butterflies.
-This is in effort of a five year plan to renew and restore native trees and shrubs in Pipke Park.
+This is in effort of a five-year plan to renew and restore native trees and shrubs in Pipke Park.
 In addition, Beautification Committee coordinators have attended various workshops about landscaping for birds showing their dedication to providing a healthy community for both birds and people.

 F. Show that your community offers the public information on how they can control and remove invasive species in order to improve or maintain bird habitat.